-ESG information from third party data providers and/or obtained directly from the counterparty may be incomplete, inaccurate, stale or unavailable.
-As a result, there is a risk that the Fund may incorrectly assess an ABS Investment.
-This in turn can result in the incorrect inclusion or exclusion of an ABS Investment in the portfolio of the Fund.
+ESG information from third party data providers and/or obtained directly from the issuers may be incomplete, inaccurate, stale or unavailable.
+As a result, there is a risk that the Fund may incorrectly assess an issuer.
+This in turn can result in the incorrect inclusion or exclusion of a company in the portfolio of the Fund.
 Incomplete or inaccurate or unavailable ESG data may also act as a methodological limitation to a non-financial investment strategy (such as the application of positive ESG risk and opportunity characteristics).
 Where identified, the AIFM will seek to mitigate this risk through its own assessment.